mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

-# An Experimental Megamenu for Elementor using ONLY Jquery and CSS and standard Elementor
+# A Megamenu for Elementor using ONLY Jquery and CSS and standard Elementor sections and blocks!

 ## NOTE: This isn't working perfectly just yet.
 See notes below.